Stop Procrastination: The 7-minute Boost from Idling to Productivity

 Mired deep in this feeling, you will make yourself liable to more stress that may become permanent if prolonged, which will unfailingly result in the loss of productivity.
 The guilt you experience often adds more fuel to the fire to discourage you further.
 Feel like getting to know what you are heading for?

 You might shake your head and call Heaven to witness that you don’t belong here and it is not about you…Well, you may carry on.
 However, you can hardly imagine how many entrepreneurs have fallen prey to procrastination so far being blind to the reality in which they did procrastinate.
 Don’t feel like joining the ranks?
-Then get a wiggle on reading about the symptoms of the syndrome; no doubt, you will make out yours.
+Then hurry up and read about the symptoms of the syndrome; no doubt, you will make out yours.

 So, what are the key signs of a chronic procrastinator, how to spot one in yourself and fight the habit right off the bat?